Shenae Ciesiolka

-Shenae Ciesiolka (born 7 August 1997) is an Australian rugby league footballer who plays as a er for the Brisbane Broncos in the NRL Women's Premiership and Valleys Diehards in the QRL Women's Premiership.
+Shenae Ciesiolka (born 7 August 1997) is an Australian rugby league footballer who plays as a er or for the St George Illawarra Dragons in the NRL Women's Premiership and Valleys Diehards in the QRL Women's Premiership.

 Prior to switching to rugby league, she represented the Australia rugby sevens team.

+Ciesolka is a Queensland and Australia representative, and a two time premiership winner with the Brisbane Broncos.

 Background

 Ciesiolka was born in Toowoomba, Queensland and played rugby league, rugby union and touch football growing up.
 In 2013, she represented the Australian under-18 touch team against New Zealand.

 Playing career

 Rugby sevens

 In 2014, Ciesiolka represented Australia in rugby sevens at the 2014 Summer Youth Olympics, winning a gold medal.
 On 3 July 2015, she signed with the Australia sevens program.
 In April 2016, she made her debut for Australia at the 2016 Canada Women's Sevens.

 After two years in the Australian program, Ciesiolka returned to Queensland, playing for the University of Queensland at the 2018 and 2019 Aon University Sevens series.